objy-org/objy/README.md

 npm install objy
 ```

-## What to do?
+## Programming paradigm?

-The philisophy behind OBJY ist to let you define and model objects and tell them what to do.
+The philisophy behind OBJY ist to define objects and tell them what to do.
 In order to do so, all you need is CRUD.

 #### Simple object